-We covered a lot of information regarding mental illness today.
+We've covered a lot of ground regarding mental illness over the last two days.
 We talked about recognizing signs and symptoms, how to communicate with someone who may have a mental illness, working with providers, explaining assessments in a positive light, and providing accommodations.